kabangast/openaslocalhost/README.md

 ## Installation

-1. Place the `OpenAsLocalhost.bat` file in a directory, e.g., `C:\Program Files\openaslocalhost`.
+1. Place the `openaslocalhost.bat` file in a directory, e.g., `C:\Program Files\.me\openaslocalhost`.
-2. Modify the paths in the `OpenAsLocalhost.reg` file to match the location of the batch file.
+2. Modify the paths in the `openaslocalhost.reg` file to match the location of the batch file.
-3. Double-click the `OpenAsLocalhost.reg` file to add the context menu entries to the registry.
+3. Double-click the `openaslocalhost.reg` file to add the context menu entries to the registry.

 ## Usage